remy/remysharp.com/public/blog/on-making-ffconf-a-safe-place.md

 When I heard about this from a few of the women that attended our event, although they were offended, they passed it off with *that's just men, I've seen worse*.

 I understand why, but it's not okay with me.
-I want to create a safe space in ffconf, and I want attendees to know that it is *not* acceptable.
+I want to create a safe space at ffconf, and I want attendees to know that it is *not* acceptable.

 ---